nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 to work across various window sizes and different computer settings.

 4. **Allowing additional special characters in names:** Currently, only the special characters (-/') are allowed in names.
-In the future, we plan to improve our validation checks to include more special characters such as '.'.
+In the future, we plan to improve our validation checks to include more special characters such as '.' and ',', and allowing names to end with some of the special characters (e.g. Robert Downey Jr.).

 5. **Accepting consecutive spaces in names:** Currently, consecutive spaces in names are not allowed.
 We plan to improve the validation checks of names to treat
 multiple spaces in names, which arise likely due to mistakes in entry, as just one space (e.g. treating Jane     Tan as Jane Tan).